Gold cluster: Catalysis

+Some claims suggest that gold clusters have commercial applications as catalysis.

 When supported on a FeOOH surface, gold clusters catalyze oxidation of CO at ambient temperatures.
 Similarly gold clusters supported on TiO2 can oxidize CO at temperatures as low as 40K.
 Catalytic activity may correlate with the size and structure of gold nanoclusters, both the energetics and electronic properties with size and structure.